 NU XI CHAPTER HISTORICAL HIGHLIGHTS

 In the following year, a change in leadership at STTI created a new climate supportive of the application of SMU to become a part of Nu Xi Chapter.
-The application was approved by STTI and was formalized at the Nu Xi Induction Ceremony on May 1, 1994 when the Chapter membership was enlarged to include the third college.
+The application was approved by STTI and was formalized at the Nu Xi Induction Ceremony on May 1, 1994 when the Chapter membership was enlarged to include the third college and a new charter was issued.

 The partnership of CSUEB, HNU, and SMU has been a successful venture.
-The Chapter qualified for Chapter Key Awards in 1995, 2005, 2007, 2009, and 2011.
+The Chapter qualified for Chapter Key Awards in 1995, 2005, 2007, 2009, 2011, and 2013.
 Diana Dunn, former President of Nu Xi, was honored with a special award, the Meritorious Service Award, in 2001 for her long service to the chapter for which she has served as president on two occasions.
 Bobbie Richards received the Meritorious Service Award in 2011 for her work as President-elect, President, and Newsletter editor, as well as her service in numerous appointments to STTI committees.
+Other distinguishes President's of Nu Xi at Large Chapter include Dr. Fay Bower who served a term as President of Sigma Theta Tau International.

 In 2001, Nu Xi received a spirit of philanthropy award from STTI for its "April Showers" program that prepares toiletries and sundries for homeless shelters, low-income elderly, and a respite center for low income women and children.
 In 2005, the Chapter received the Chapter Newsletter Award for Feature Article Excellence for an article, "Hall of Fame Honors Nu Xi Members at the Biennial Convention."
+Each year Nu Xi raises funds to provide six scholarship to nursing students at it supporting Universities.
 Ongoing challenges include increasing member participation, support of research and scholarship, and use of new technology to improve communication among members.
 Please contact the Chapter President or Committee Chair if you are interested in participating in the chapter and its important work.

 |Planning for the new chapter begins with Holy Names University (then Holy Names College), California State University East Bay (then California State University Hayward), & Samuel Merritt University (then Samuel Merritt College).||1988|